 Lovely Assistant: Sarah willingly helps the good guys with their magic show, and then later helps Quackpot's show when hypnotized by him.

 Magic Pants: Devolving simply makes the clothes disappear.
 They show up again once the victim returns to normal.

 Neck Lift: Genghis Rex's usual method of asserting his authority among the Tyrannos on the rare occasions yelling didn't suffice.

 No Peripheral Vision: The Dinosaucers and Tyrannos are pretty stealthy... being as big as they are.
 No one ever seems to notice the giant prehistoric monsters sneaking behind them... ever.
-One egregious example is when Sarah is looking from side to side in front of her while Ankylo and Quackpot sneak past behind her.
+One egregious example is in "Eggs Marks the Spot" when Sarah is looking from side to side in front of her while Ankylo and Quackpot sneak past behind her.
 Its rather ridiculous to see creatures almost twice the size of a regular human simply tip toe past people without being spotted.

 Product Placement: Averted Trope.
 The show itself was owned by the Coca-Cola Company (during the time when they ran Columbia Pictures)... and they didn't saturate it with in-show ads!
 It's now owned by Sony (Columbia's current parent company), for what it's worth.

 Additionally, the toy line was never released (aside from a a very small release overseas).
 This is pretty weird, as the molds were ready, which is why they were sold to another company to make the aforementioned overseas run; the cancellation was very sudden.

 Punch Clock Villain: The Tyrannos, for a group of insurgents, seem to be able to travel between Earth and Reptilon pretty easily.
 They go on breaks there when they are not busy being villains.

 Raptor Attack: Princess Dei for the Tyrannos and Teryx for the Dinosaucers, a Deinonychus and Archaeopteryx respectively.